 |Writer||Norman Hudis, based on an idea by Eric Barker.|

 This is the first Carry On in colour, and the last to be written by Norman Hudis, albeit based on a story proposed by Carry On Sergeant and Carry On Constable actor and novelist, Eric Baker.
 He had initially proposed a script about a European coach tour holiday, which evolved into set onboard a cruise ship.
-Joan Sims does not appear and was officially 'ill'1 and was replaced by Dilys Laye who had appeared in several of Betty Box's films, as well as Please Turn Over.
-As Hattie Jacques was still recovering from her illness she did not appear either.
+As Hattie Jacques was still recovering from illness, she did not appear and had not had a role written for her.
+Joan Sims does not appear either and it was officially said she was also 'ill'1 and her role was played by Dilys Laye who had appeared in several of Betty Box's films, as well as Rogers' Please Turn Over (1959).

 After reading a review of Carry on Regardless which said he was the star of the series, Charles Hawtrey gave an ultimatum.
 He demanded top billing and a star for his dressing room or would not appear; Lance Percival immediately replaced him in the role of Chef Wilfred Haines.
 Director Gerald Thomas said,